Scalable Temporal Anomaly Causality Discovery in Large Systems: Achieving Computational Efficiency with Binary Anomaly Flag Data: Introduction

-We propose an anomaly causal discovery framework (\textsc{AnomalyCD}) consisting of several methods to address various challenges related to generating causal knowledge discovery on multivariate anomaly data.
-We employ anomaly alert aggregation from multiple systems ameliorated with a temporal online AD method, sparse data handling, causal graph structure learning, and causality inference with Bayesian network modeling.
-Our study focuses on discovering anomaly causality from time series (TS) binary flags.
-Binary flag data lessens the impact of data heterogeneity streamed from diverse AD models, and provides data normalization.
-Although there are some recent efforts for inferring empirical causal graphs from binary data~\cite{amornbunchornvej2023framework} or outlier signals~\cite{budhathoki2022causal}, there is still a gap in addressing the unique challenges of binary anomaly data for large systems.
-Time series binary anomaly data has distinctive characteristics different from ordinary categorical or discrete data: 1) flag transitions between normal $0$ and alert $1$ have a meaning of anomaly occurrence and disappearance, and 2) data may exhibit severe data sparsity because of long uniform status regimes.
+We propose an anomaly causal discovery approach (\textsc{AnomalyCD}) that integrates several methods to address computational and accuracy challenges related to generating causal knowledge discovery on multivariate TS anomaly data.
+We employ a temporal online AD method, sparse data handling, causal graph structure learning, and causality inference using probabilistic causal modeling.
+Our study focuses on discovering anomaly GCM from time series (TS) binary flags, as most monitoring systems log their data in this format.
+Binary flag data sets are widely available, and using them for CD lessens the impact of data heterogeneity streamed from diverse AD models, providing data normalization.
+Although there are some recent efforts for inferring GCM from binary data~\cite{amornbunchornvej2023framework} or outlier signals~\cite{budhathoki2022causal}, there is still a gap in addressing the unique challenges of binary anomaly data for large systems.
+Temporal binary anomaly data has distinctive characteristics different from ordinary categorical or discrete data: 1) flag transitions between normal $0$ and alert $1$ have a meaning of anomaly occurrence and disappearance, and 2) data can exhibit severe sparsity because of long uniform status regimes leading to multicollinearity.
 The existing causality learning mechanisms have yet to be established effectively to handle these characteristics.
-We present a customized conditional independence (CI) test to incorporate the anomaly data attributes, a Peter-Clark momentary CI (\textsc{PCMCI}) algorithm---a popular constraint-based estimator for CD on TS data~\cite{runge2018causal, runge2019detecting, runge2020discovering, saggioro2020reconstructing})---to generate the anomaly causal graph structure, and Bayesian network~\cite{neapolitan2004learning} to query causality inference.
-We also propose a simple but promising compression method for binary anomaly-flag data that substantially reduces the computational load of the causal graph learning process.
-We have applied the proposed framework to monitor multivariate sensor data from the readout box systems of the Hadron Calorimeter (HCAL) of the Compact Muon Solenoid (CMS) experiment at CERN's Large Hadron Collider (LHC).
-The results establish that our approach accurately detects outlier behaviors and generates causal networks consistent with the actual physical circuit connections and environmental associations.
-We have assessed and compared the efficacy of our approach with the performance of popular CD methods on a publically available information technology infrastructure monitoring dataset.
-The proposed \textsc{AnomalyCD} approach improves the causal graph accuracy and considerably the computational efficiency of graph learning.
-Moreover, we have conducted an ablation study on \textsc{AnomalyCD} to demonstrate the contribution of the proposed techniques.
+Their accuracy suffers, and the computation cost grows quickly for large datasets, limiting their adoption in real-time applications.
+The \textsc{AnomalyCD} leverages the accuracy and alleviates the computational burden of the \textsc{PCMCI} algorithm by customizing the conditional independence (CI) test, and sparse data and link compression algorithms to effectively capture temporal anomaly data attributes during graph structure generation.
+We propose simple but novel compression algorithms for binary flag data that substantially reduce the computational cost of the GCM learning process.
+Moreover, we enable a Bayesian network (BN)~\cite{neapolitan2004learning}, as a probabilistic causal model, to query causality inference on the TS GCM.